-29% reported seed funding was not enough
+Additionally, 18% of beneficiaries report seed funding was not enough.

-This means that it may be beneficial for TEF to consider increasing its seed funding amount to enable beneficiaries to sustain their business for longer.
+This means that it might be beneficial for TEF to consider increasing its seed funding amount to enable beneficiaries to sustain their business for longer.

-Entrepreneurs also report other challenges to successfully running and growing a business, such as governmental intervention into their business, COVID-19 restrictions, insecurity in the area of their businesses, and climate issues negatively impacting their businesses.
+Entrepreneurs also report other more specific reasons for not owning a business, such as governmental intervention into their business, COVID-19 restrictions, insecurity in the area of their businesses, and climate issues negatively impacting their businesses.